0x0bit/sails-hook-redis/README.md

 ## 📚 API

-The `sails.redis` object is a full `ioredis` client instance.
+The `sails.hooks.redis` object is a full `ioredis` client instance.
 For a complete list of all available Redis commands and methods, please refer to the official [ioredis API documentation](https://github.com/luin/ioredis/blob/main/API.md).

 ## 📄 License